Skip to main content

 • Or, would you rather learn through doing hands-on training outside in a yard?

-Once you determine which learning style would be best for you, do some research truck driving schools to figure out which would be the best fit for you.
+Once you determine which learning style would be best for you, do some research on truck driving schools to figure out which would be the best fit for you.

 5. How quickly you can schedule your CDL test.

-Once you’ve started your CDL training, you’ll probably be excited to schedule your CDL test so you can become a professional driver right away.
+Once you’ve started your CDL training, you’ll probably be excited to schedule your CDL test so you can become a professional driver right after graduation.
 However, many states require drivers who have just obtained their Commercial Learner’s Permit (CLP) to wait at least 14 days before they can take their CDL test.

 Drivers usually schedule their CDL test through their local Department of Motor Vehicles (DMV).
 Each state has its own timeline for CDL testing, with most requiring that the test be scheduled 48 hours in advance.
 Make sure to check your local DMV’s website to find the necessary steps for scheduling and completing your test.